 Place your finger about 1 – 2 centimeters into the top layer of the soil and if it comes out dry then your plant needs watered.
 If you remove your finger and it has soil on it then you don’t need to water it.
 Be aware that 2 cm is not very deep and is roughly the length of the first phalange of your finger – from tip of the finger to the first bend in it.

-Amaryllis will fall over if they sit in water-logged soil
+Amaryllis will fall over & the leaves will droop if the plant sits in water-logged soil

 Although amaryllis require frequent watering they hate sitting in water.
 Yes, I know that they can be grown in water but water-grown amaryllis are a poor substitute for soil-grown ones.
 They lack the colorful bloom and are unlikely to live as long.